valoku/valoku/README.md

     git clone git@github.com:nyholmniklas/paul.git

 #### Install dependencies
-The dependencies are listed in requirement.txt file, you can install them with:
+The dependencies are listed in requirements.txt file, you can install them with:

     pip install -r requirements.txt